bingzhilee/Counterfactual-evaluation-of-TMs/README.md

-# Syntactic ability of neural language models
+# Assess syntactic ability of Transformer LM via counterfactual evaluation
-This repository contains data and code for a reproduction of the experiments of EMNLP2021-submission (Li, Wisnewski and Crabbé).
+This repository contains data and code for a counterfactual evaluation of Transformer LM on French object past participle agreement

 #### Creating evaluation datasets

-`data/treebank` contains conllu format treebanks
+`data/treebanks` contains ud treebanks of sentences containing target agreement and conllu format [Gutenberg](https://gitlab.huma-num.fr/bli/syntactic-ability-nlm/-/blob/master/data/treebank/French/gutenberg-treebank.conllu) treebank.

-`data/agreement`contains sentences of agreement test set used in the experiments
+`data/agreement`contains sentences used in agreement task, the basic features and the prediction of the pretrained Transformer model(the best perplexity score: 28.2)

+`src/creat_testset` contains the scripts used to extract valid sentences and basic features from `*.conllu` file

 ### Training data based on Wikipedia